cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/index.rst

 .. rubric:: Core Datasets

-**Tables** and **FileSets** are the only core Datasets, and all other Datasets are built using one or more Tables or FileSets.
+**Tables** and **FileSets** are the core Datasets, and all other Datasets are built using combinations of Tables and FileSets.

-While these Tables have rows and columns relational database tables, there are a few key differences:
+While these Tables have rows and columns similar to relational database tables, there are key differences:

 - Tables have no fixed schema.
 Unlike relational database tables where every row has the same schema, every row of a Table can have a different set of columns.